Afghanistan–Pakistan relations: Contemporary era after the Taliban regains power

-After the Afghan Taliban took power in Kabul, Pakistan's PM Imran Khan described it as Afghans breaking "the shackles of slavery".
+After the Taliban took power in Kabul, Pakistani prime minister Imran Khan described it as Afghans breaking "the shackles of slavery".
+Few days later, Pakistan's DG ISI Faiz Hameed met senior Taliban leadership in Kabul and mediated among different factions of the Taliban in their process of appointments for key ministerial positions.
 Although Pakistan still does not officially recognize the Taliban's Islamic Emirate, it launched a diplomatic effort urging the international community to engage with the Taliban, help ease Afghanistan's humanitarian crisis and prevent it from descending into chaos again.
 In December 2021, foreign ministers of the 56 nations belonging to the Organization of Islamic Cooperation, along with Taliban delegates, gathered in Islamabad.
 The meeting focused on Afghanistan's humanitarian crisis.

-But the Pakistani Taliban (TTP) attacks lead to growing tension between the Afghan Taliban government and Pakistan.
+The Tehreek-e-Taliban Pakistan (TTP) has been a flashpoint in Afghanistan–Pakistan relations.
+Pakistan has accused the Islamic Emirate government in Afghanistan to have provided sanctuary and safe havens to Pakistani Taliban terrorists to attack Pakistani territory.
+The Islamic Emirate rejects the accusation, insisting that it is Pakistan's internal affair.
+Several Afghan Taliban figures and Islamic scholars have issued fatwas ("religious verdicts") against the TTP and forbidding Afghans from joining any group that conducts terrorist attacks in Pakistan.
+The Afghan Taliban has also attempted to meditate between Pakistan and the TTP; however, most talks have been unsuccessful.

-In April 2022, Islamabad urged Kabul "to secure Pak-Afghan Border region and take stern actions against the individuals involved in terrorist activities in Pakistan", and Pakistan Air Force conducted air raids across its border with Afghanistan, claiming to strike TTP militants operating in the porous border regions.
+Following the ouster of Imran Khan in April 2022, Pakistan Air Force conducted air raids across its border with Afghanistan, claiming to strike TTP militants operating in the porous border regions.
+Islamabad urged Kabul "to secure Pak-Afghan Border region and take stern actions against the individuals involved in terrorist activities in Pakistan".
 In late 2022, Pakistan's embassy in Kabul came under attack with gunfire wounding a Pakistani security guard, IS-K claimed responsibility for the attack, Pakistan asked the attack to be thoroughly probed by the Taliban authorities.
 Pakistan's defence minister Khawaja Asif claimed that during an official visit to Afghanistan in 2022, Pakistani officials, including the Director General of the ISI, warned Afghan authorities about "terrorist sanctuaries" being used to launch attacks into Pakistan.
 He alleged that Afghan interlocutors had offered to relocate these sanctuaries in exchange for PKR 10 billion, but Islamabad requested assurances that militants would not return—assurances that he claimed Afghanistan was unable to provide.
 Hamidullah Fetrat, deputy spokesperson for the caretaker government, denied Asif's claim that Afghanistan requested money.

+Following the June 2022 Afghanistan earthquake, Pakistan sent trucks carrying relief materials for earthquake victims in Afghanistan.